fantasy-08/spring-boot-mybatis-example/README.md

-# spring-boot-mybatis-example
+# Spring Boot Mybatis Example

-A simple demo of spring boot &amp; mybatis.
+A simple demo of Spring Boot and Mybatis.